EIN 57-0809313

 Program areas at LOLT

-Stewardship: in fy 23, Lowcountry Land Trust monitored 100% of its over 500 protected properties, including conservation easements, deed restrictions, and fee- simple properties.
-Lowcountry Land Trust staff utilitze various monitoring methods, including on-the-ground monitoring and aerial monitoring, to meet its monitoring obligations.
-Lowcountry Land Trust staff continue to communicate with landowners and property managers during monitoring visits as well as throughout the year to maintain working relationships as well as provide them with relevant educational, Land management, and conservation easement resources.
+Stewardship: in fy24, Lowcountry Land Trust monitored 100% of its over 540 protected properties, including conservation easements, deed restrictions, and fee- simple properties.
+Lowcountry Land Trust staff utilizes various monitoring methods, including on-the-ground, drone, satelite, and aerial monitoring to meet its stewardship obligations.
+Lowcountry Land Trust staff continue to communicate with landowners and property managers during monitoring visits as well as throughout the year to maintain strong working relationships and provide them with relevant educational, Land management, and conservation easement resources.

 Who funds Lowcountry Land Trust (LOLT)